hetznercloud/cli/docs/reference/manual/hcloud_server_attach-to-network.md

       --alias-ips ipSlice   Additional IP addresses to be assigned to the Server (default []) -h, --help                help for attach-to-network
-      --ip ip               IP address to assign to the Server (auto-assigned if omitted) --ip-range ipNet      IP range in CIDR block notation of the subnet to attach to -n, --network string      Network (ID or name) (required)
+      --ip ip               IP address to assign to the Server (auto-assigned if omitted) --ip-range ipNet      IP range in CIDR block notation of the subnet to attach to (auto-assigned if omitted) -n, --network string      Network (ID or name) (required)
 ```